 We’ve identified 30 Online Special Education Master’s Degree Programs that our editorial staff feel are well worth considering.
 We began by consulting the NCES College Navigator, and then searched for advanced special education degrees available through distance education.
 The degrees we considered for this list consisted of 36 credits or fewer, while offering accelerated online courses, the option to transfer in credits, and reduced-length practicums.

 Preference was given to schools recognized by the Council for the Accreditation of Educator Preparation and the Council for Exceptional Children.

-Here are our selections for the 30 Fastest Online Special Education Master’s Degree Programs:
+Here you’ll find our selection of 30 Online Special Education Master’s Degree Programs Worth Considering: